Elaboration Tolerant Representation of Markov Decision Process via Decision-Theoretic Extension of Probabilistic Action Language pBC+: Introduction

 \section{Introduction}

-Many problems in Artificial Intelligence are about how to choose actions that maximize the agent's utility.
+Many problems in Artificial Intelligence are about making decisions on actions to take.
+The chosen actions should maximize the agent's utility, which is a quantitative measurement of the value or desirability to the agent.
 Since actions may also have stochastic effects, the main computational task is, rather than to find a sequence of actions that leads to a goal, to find an optimal policy, that states which actions to execute in each state to achieve the maximum expected utility.

-While a few decades of research has produced several expressive action languages, such as ${\cal A}$ \cite{gel93a}, ${\cal B}$ \cite{gel98}, ${\cal C}$ \cite{giu98}, ${\cal C}$+ \cite{giu04}, ${\cal BC}$ \cite{lee13action}, and ${\cal BC}$+ \cite{babb15action}, that are able to describe actions and their effects in a succinct and elaboration tolerant way, they are not equipped with constructs to represent stochastic actions and the utility of an agent.
+While a few decades of research on action languages has produced several expressive languages, such as ${\cal A}$ \cite{gel93a}, ${\cal B}$ \cite{gel98}, ${\cal C}$+ \cite{giu04}, ${\cal BC}$ \cite{lee13action}, and ${\cal BC}$+ \cite{babb15action1}, that are able to describe actions and their effects in a succinct and elaboration tolerant way, these languages are not equipped with constructs to represent stochastic actions and the utility of a decision.
 In this paper, we present an action language that overcomes the limitation.
-Our method is to extend probabilistic action language $\pbcp$ \cite{lee18aprobabilistic} with the concept of utility and define policy optimization problems in that language.
+Our method is to equip probabilistic action language $\pbcp$ \cite{lee18aprobabilistic} with the notion of utility and define policy optimization problems in that language.